Nairy Baghramian

 Biography

-Nairy Baghramian was born in Isfahan, Iran in 1971.
-She has lived and worked in Berlin since 1984.
-Baghramian's work comprises sculpture and installation often in reference to architecture and the human body.
+Nairy Baghramian, German artist (born in Iran to an Armenian family in 1971), fled post-revolutionary Iran as a teenager and has lived and worked in Berlin since 1984.
+Baghramian's work comprises sculpture, Installation, drawing and photography.
 Her work addresses temporal, spatial and social relationships to language, history, and the present, with forms which materialize in response to contextual conditions or the premises of a given medium.
 These structures offer the possibility of an open and discursive dialogue in response to a site, or a freeing of the assigned relationship between an object and its meaning.

 News